programeta/easy-docker-drupal/README.md

 ### Starting a existing Database
 See https://hub.docker.com/_/mariadb for more detailed information

+## Service "Postgres"
+Contain environment to load a postgres database, which have the database stored in a persistent volume /var/lib/postgresql/data.
+Internally have open the port 5432 to be available connected for rest of containers as "postgres" host.
+Optionally you can connect from your Windows machine through port 5432 with credentials defined in `.env` file.

-## Service "php"
+## Service "php" (for Apache)
-This container is the most important that have configured an Apache Server and PHP 7.3 working as "module" not as "PHP-FPM".
+This container is the most important that have configured an Apache Server and PHP8 working as "module" not as "PHP-FPM".
+Have preinstalled "composer" in version 2.

 See https://hub.docker.com/_/drupal for more detailed information